-The Principal Advisor Radiation Safety is assisted by the Radiation Protection officers in the performance of his/her duties, see Figure 15.
+The Specialist: Radiation Safety is assisted by the Radiation Protection advisors in the performance of his/ her duties, see Figure 15.

-3.4 Radiation Safety advisor
+3.4 Radiation Safety advisors

-The Radiation Safety advisor supports the Principal Advisor Radiation Safety in the implementation of the RMP and supervises the Radiation Protection officers.
+The Radiation Safety advisors supports the Specialist: Radiation Safety in the implementation of the RMP.
 The minimum qualification for this role is a Bachelor's degree in Science or Environmental Management and at least two years' relevant working experience.